A jackknife bias correction for nonlinear network data models with fixed effects: Estimating average effects

-The parameter in (\ref{eq:ape}) is an average over a function that depends on the covariates and fixed effects of a single observation in the network.
-In this section, we extend the jackknife bias correction to averages over functions that: (i) may depend on the linking outcome $Y_{ij}$, and (ii) may depend on multiple observations such as patterns depending on pairs of nodes (dyads), groups of three or four nodes (triads or tetrads), or other structures.
-These averages may be of interest in their own right, such as estimation of the expected global clustering coefficient of a model, but are also useful in developing specification tests.

-To describe the more general fixed effect average parameter, let $\lambda$ be a set of observations in the network; for example, $\lambda=\{(i,j),(j,i)\}$ collects the two observations within a dyad, and $\lambda=\{(i,j),(j,k),(k,i)\}$ collects a sequence of link outcomes between three nodes.
-Let $\Lambda_{N}$ be the set of all possible $\lambda$ formed by permuting the nodes for a network of size $N$.
+Here we describe a general fixed effect average parameter that covers each of the cases discussed above.
+Let $\lambda$ be a set of observations in the network; for example, $\lambda=\{(i,j)\}$ contains a single observation, while $\lambda=\{(i,j),(j,k),(k,i)\}$ collects a sequence of link outcomes between three nodes.
+Let the number of unique observations contained in $\lambda$ be $r$, and let the set of all possible $\lambda$ formed by permuting the nodes for a network of size $N$ be $\Lambda_{N}$.
 We consider averages of the form